 The Tower Theatre pages: history | earlier exterior views | recent exterior views | lobby areas | lounges + basement support areas | earlier auditorium views | recent auditorium views | organ chambers | booth level | attic | roof | tower |

 May 9, 1927 - A look at the scaffolding on the Broadway side of the building.
-The photo is on Calisphere from the UCLA S. Charles Lee Papers collection.
+The photo is from the UCLA S. Charles Lee Papers Collection.
+On Calisphere see the 623 S. Charles Lee items from the UCLA collection that have been digitized.

-August 2, 1927 - A Dwyer Studios photo on Calisphere from the UCLA S. Charles Lee Papers collection.
+August 2, 1927 - A Dwyer Studios photo from the UCLA S. Charles Lee Papers Collection

-August 3, 1927 - An 8th St. view on Calisphere from the UCLA S. Charles Lee Papers Collection.
+August 3, 1927 - An 8th St. view from the UCLA S. Charles Lee Papers Collection.
 Note that the Cameo is being advertised, also an operation of the theatre's owner H.L.
 Gumbiner.
-There's also a color rendering and floor plans.
+There's also a color Broadway facade rendering and floor plans.

 October 12, 1927 - "Gala Opening Tonight."
 It's a Los Angeles Public Library photo.
 The opening attraction was "The Gingham Girl," a silent film.
 Vitaphone short subjects were also on the program.